H&R Block At-Home Tax Preparation Software Review

 If you get stuck on your tax return, you can have your data routed to an H&R Block employee who will personally review your data and finish preparing the return.
-H&R Block calls this product the "Best of Both" (prices start at $79.95).
+H&R Block calls this product the "Best of Both."

 At Home Product Versions

 H&R Block's At Home software is offered in Basic, Deluxe, Premium and Premium & Business versions.
 Differences among the product versions include import tools, extra help and guidance, and access to an H&R Block employee.